 This trick is so cool!
 How awesome is it that you can know how much the weight of a pig is without using a scale?
 It’s like your own pig weight calculator!

-There are two measurement to take.
+There are two measurements to take.
 It’s best to start this practice while the pigs are younger so they get used to it.
 Just makes it easier on you.

 The first measurement is the length.